nallen05/old-norse/bifrost/README.md

 In Norse mythology, Bifrost is the rainbow bridge connecting Midgard (realm of mortals) to Asgard (realm of gods).
 Similarly, Bifrost connects your SBCL program to Unix-like terminal emulators like xterm, gnome-terminal, iTerm2, Mac OSX Terminal, TTYD, etc.

 Bifrost is a Common Lisp library for reading from & controlling the terminal.
+Part of the OLD-NORSE terminal toolkit.
 It is the low-level infrastructure powering Skald and Flokkr.

 Key features:
  - Two-way mapping between s-expressions & raw ASCII escape sequences